evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 </table>
 </div>

+Until here all very simple.
+In the case of Darryl's project though, the material of the plane was *the shader*.

 **THE MATERIAL OF THE PLANE**

 There is something important when coding with WebGL - you need some way to pass data from outside the shader to the GLSL shader context.
 The way that is done is through ***uniforms***, which are special GLSL variable qualifiers to identify exactly those variables that could act as inputs.